 - Carefully plan to reduce the construction period. - Minimise vegetation clearing and rehabilitate cleared areas as soon as possible. - Vegetation clearing should take place in a phased manner. - Maintain a neat construction site by removing rubble and waste materials regularly. - Make use of existing gravel access roads, where possible. - Limit the number of vehicles and trucks travelling to and from the proposed development site, where possible. - Unless there are water shortages, ensure that dust suppression techniques are implemented on all access roads. - Unless there are water shortages, ensure that dust suppression is implemented in all areas where vegetation clearing has taken place. - Unless there are water shortages, ensure that dust suppression techniques are implemented on all soil stockpiles. - Temporarily fence-off the construction sites (for the duration of the construction period). - All reinstated cable trenches should be re-vegetated with the same vegetation that existed prior to the cable being laid, where possible. - It is not realistic to attempt to screen wind farms visually.
 Providing a means whereby they can be absorbed into the landscape is more feasible.
 This can be approached by making use of certain materials and finishes, such as monochromatic dull colours. - Buildings and similar structures must be in keeping with regional planning policy documents, especially the principles of critical regionalism (namely sense of place, sense of history, sense of nature, sense of craft and sense of limits). - Where possible, fewer but larger turbines with a greater output should be utilised rather than a larger number of smaller turbines with a lower capacity. - High visual impact zones should be viewed as zones where the number of turbines should be limited, or precluded where possible. - Light fittings for security at night should reflect the light toward the ground (except for aviation lighting) and prevent light spill. - The operations and maintenance buildings should not be illuminated at night, if possible. - Turbines should be painted plain white, as this is a less industrial colour (Vissering, 2011), unless another specialist recommends that one (1) or more of the turbine blades be painted an alternative colour in order to reduce an identified impact (for example as part of the Avifauna specialist's recommendations / mitigation measures).
-It is highly recommended that bright colours should not be permitted and that large, clear or obvious logos preferably not be used or be kept to an absolute minimum. - Turbines should be repaired promptly, as they are considered more visually appealing when the blades are rotating (or at work) (Vissering, 2011). - If possible and practically feasible, the operation and maintenance buildings should be painted with natural tones that fit with the surrounding environment1.
+It is highly recommended that bright colours should not be permitted and that large, clear or obvious logos preferably not be used or be kept to an absolute minimum. - Turbines should be repaired promptly, as they are considered more visually appealing when the blades are rotating (or at work) (Vissering, 2011). - If possible, the operation and maintenance buildings should be painted with natural tones that fit with the surrounding environment.
 In addition, non-reflective surfaces should be utilised where possible. - If required, turbines should be replaced with the same model, or one of equal height and scale.
-Repeating elements of the same height, scale and form can result in unity and lessen the visual impact that would typically be experienced in a chaotic landscapes made up of diverse colours, textures and patterns (Vissering, 2011).
+Repeating elements of the same height, scale and form can result in unity and lessen the visual impact that would typically be experienced in a chaotic landscapes made up of diverse colours, textures and patterns (Vissering, 2011). - As far as possible, limit the number of maintenance vehicles, which are allowed to access the sites. - Bury cables under the ground where possible. - Select the alternatives that will have the least impact on visual receptor locations.

-1 Depending on the building design, the developer may find it preferable to paint the building white in order to reflect heat and keep the interior of the building cool
+&lt;sup>1 Depending on the building design, the developer may find it preferable to paint the building white in order to reflect heat and keep the interior of the building cool.